AKERS MILL TRAIL

 WESTSIDE OF AKERS MILL TRAIL

-- The western portion of the Akers Mill Trail connects directly into the Silver Comet Cumberland Connector, and is in process of connecting the area to Alabama.
+- The western portion of the Akers Mill Trail connects directly to the Silver Comet Connector.

 - Pedestrian lights and street furniture create a friendly atmosphere for walkers and bikers alike as they wind through the heart of Cobb County’s Cumberland submarket.